-Oh man, there’s so many good ones.
+Oh man, there are so many good ones.
 Everybody’s younger than me though so I’m not sure what the guys in Arch Enemy.
 I don’t know how old Jeff Lynne is he might not be that much younger than I, but he sure is amazing.
-It’s funny the part playing of soloing and stuff was kind of a lost art for a while, and now it’s coming back again big time, so I think it would be great to see somebody really stepping up the guitar playing again.
+It’s funny the part playing of soloing and stuff was a lost art for a while, and now it’s coming back again big time, so I think it would be great to see somebody stepping up the guitar playing again.
 Especially with like schools losing music programs and things like that dropping out.

 Well, Geoff, those were exquisite.
 Those were the questions I got for protocol, and it sounds like a good album and Nick looked superb on it, the video is sharp there.
 Hopefully, you can get your signature endorsement from Dean so you can do that